Muslim philanthropy and the environment

 The Problem

-Religious donations play a huge role in the philanthropic world, but environmental causes only make up about 3% of US charitable giving.
+Religious donations play a huge role in the philanthropic world, but environmental causes only make up about 3% of U.S. charitable giving.
 By extension, religious organizations are one of the highest recipients of philanthropy and possess the potential to be major contributors to environmental causes.

 The Project